INTO-CPS-Association/DTaaS/docs/admin/localhost.md

 # Localhot Installation

-To try out the software, you can install it on Ubuntu 22.04 Operating System.
+To try out the software, you can install it on Ubuntu 22.04 Desktop Operating System.
 The setup requires a machine which can spare 4GB RAM, 2 vCPUs and 15GB Hard Disk space to a the DTaaS application.
 A successful installation will create a setup